thebustalab/thebustalab.github.io/integrated_bioanalytics/index.knit.md

 ## 5    0.00e+00
 ```

-It shows us the r-squared, the total and residual sum of squared, the intercept (b in y = m*x + b), and the coefficient for AMP (i.e. the slope, m), as well some other things (we will talk about them in a second).
+It shows us the r-squared, the total and residual sum of squares, the intercept (b in y = m*x + b), and the coefficient for AMP (i.e. the slope, m), as well some other things (we will talk about them in a second).

 We can also use a function called `predictWithModel` to make some predictions using the model.
 Let's try that for ADP and AMP.
 What we do is give it the model, and then tell it what values we want to predict for.
 In this case, we want to predict the abundance of ADP for each value of AMP in our data set.
 We can do that like this: